 We are committed to this long-term journey.
-There is a lot for us to learn, knowing our culture and practices do not yet fully reflect the diversity, equity, inclusion, and justice we want to see in our work.
-We appreciate this journey will require significant intention and sustained effort, and that by its nature, the work needs to challenge us and push us out of our individual and collective comfort zones.
+There is a lot for us to learn.
 We also realize we can't do this alone, and we seek to engage with, learn from, and support our grantees, community members, other partners, and each other.

 This DEIJ Vision statement is not an action plan; it is a framework to guide our shared efforts.
-Developing an action plan and specific steps to achieve our DEIJ Vision will be a participatory process, involving our board, staff, grantees, and other partners.
+As we learn from the work we are implementing, we will update this Vision statement accordingly.